w3c-cg/publ-a11y/CONTRIBUTING.md

 # Publishing Working Group

-This repository is being used for work in the W3C Publishing Working Group, governed by the [W3C Community License Agreement (CLA)](https://www.w3.org/community/about/agreements/cla/).
+This repository is managed by the [Publishing Community Group](https://www.w3.org/groups/cg/publishingcg/).
+Contributions are governed by the
+[W3C Community License Agreement (CLA)](https://www.w3.org/community/about/agreements/cla/).
 To make substantive contributions, you must join the CG.